bricewge/agent/docs/sources/flow/reference/components/otelcol.processor.discovery.md

 ## Compatible components

-`otelcol.processor.discovery` can accept data from the following components:
+`otelcol.processor.discovery` can accept arguments from the following components:

 - Components that export [Targets]({{< relref "../compatibility" >}})